 A hydrocele testicular lump is caused by the buildup of fluid in the testicles.
 This type of testicular lump occurs in one to two out of every 100 newborn males.

-An epididymal cyst or spermatocele occurs when the long, coiled tube behind the testicles (epididymis) becomes filled with sperm and cannot drain.
+An epididymal cyst or spermatocele occurs when the long, coiled tube behind the testicles (epididymis) becomes filled with fluid and cannot drain.
+If it contains sperm, it is known as a spermatocele.
 This form of testicular lump affects up to one in three men, and most often resolves on its own.

 Testicular torsion occurs when the testicles become twisted, typically due to an injury or accident.
 This condition most often occurs in boys between the ages of 13 and 17, but can affect men of all ages.
 This is a medical emergency and requires urgent investigation and possible treatment.

 Some lumps indicate the growth of testicular cancer.
 Only a doctor will be able to determine if a lump is cancerous.
 Testicular cancer is the most common type of cancer for American men between the ages of 15 and 34, according to the Mayo Clinic (Mayo Clinic, 2011).